digiampietro/buildroot-armv7/README.md

 On a Linux box, the only OS supported:

   * install Docker, [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04), or similar guides, can be useful
-  * add your username to the *docker* group with a command similar to the following:
+  * add your username to the *docker* group with a command similar to the following (can be different in some Linux distributions):
      ```
      $ sudo adduser *yourusername* docker
      ```